roataway/telegram-bot/readme.rst

     },
   }

-2. Transport coordinates, which contain data about the last known location and speed of a given trolleybus:
+2. Transport coordinates, which contain data about the last known location and speed of a given trolleybus.
+These are sent every ~6s:
 ::

   {